-To be reviewed within 3 years following entry into force of this regulation (Refers to EEVC WG12 values)
+&lt;sup>6 To be reviewed within 3 years following entry into force of this regulation.

-To be reviewed within 3 years following entry into force of this regulation (Refers to EEVC WG12 values)
+&lt;sup>7 To be reviewed within 3 years following entry into force of this regulation.

-- (b) for non-enclosed devices, an area of 2.5 cm and a width of not less than 10 mm.
-The width shall be the smaller of the two dimensions forming the prescribed area and shall be measured rectangular to the direction of movement of the release button. - 6.7.1.3.
+- 6.7.1.3.
 The buckle release area shall be coloured red.
 No other part of the buckle shall be of this colour. - 6.7.1.4.
 It shall be possible to release the child from the restraint by a single operation on a single buckle.
 It is allowed to remove the child together with devices such as infant carrier/carry-cot/carry-cot restraints if the Child Restraint System can be released by operation of a maximum of two release buttons. - 6.7.1.4.1.
 Shoulder strap positioner